SteiningerSebastian/SteiningerScripts/Lab. Virtualization and DevOps.md

 - **Decision-Making:** Students can make informed decisions about the best virtualization technologies and orchestration tools for specific use cases.

 # Introduction
-**Virtualization has revolutionized the way we think about computing resources.** By creating virtual environments on physical hardware, we can efficiently allocate and manage resources, leading to improved scalability, flexibility, and cost-effectiveness.
-DevOps, on the other hand, is **a cultural shift that emphasizes collaboration between development and operations** teams to **automate and streamline the software delivery** process.
+**Virtualization has revolutionized the way we think about computing resources.** By creating virtual environments on physical hardware, we can efficiently allocate and manage resources, leading to improved scalability, flexibility, and cost-effectiveness. **DevOps**, on the other hand, is a **cultural shift that emphasizes collaboration between development and operations** teams to **automate and streamline the software delivery** process.

 In this course, we will explore the fundamental concepts of virtualization, including **hypervisors, virtual machines, and containers**.
 By understanding these technologies and practices, you will be equipped to design, implement, and manage virtualized environments and streamline your software development and delivery pipelines.